ISPS Handa Championship in Japan

-The ISPS Handa Championship in Japan is a professional golf tournament held at PGM Ishioka Golf Club in Omitama, Japan.
+The ISPS Handa Championship in Japan was a professional golf tournament that was held at PGM Ishioka Golf Club in Omitama, Japan between 2022 and 2023.
+In 2024, the tournament moved to the Taiheiyo Club in Gotemba (also host of the Mitsui Sumitomo Visa Taiheiyo Masters).

+History

-The tournament was inaugurated in 2022, originally as a co-sanctioned European Tour and Japan Golf Tour event.
+The tournament was created in 2022, originally intended to be a co-sanctioned European Tour and Japan Golf Tour event.
 It was to be the first ever European Tour sanctioned event to take place in Japan.

 However, in February 2022, it was announced that the event would proceed as a sole-sanctioned Japan Golf Tour event due to travel restrictions caused by the COVID-19 pandemic.
 It is intended that the tournament will return to the European Tour schedule in 2023.
 Due to the rescheduling, the ISPS Handa Championship in Spain was held the same week as a replacement event on the European Tour's 2022 schedule.

 Yuto Katsuragawa won the inaugural event, beating Rikuya Hoshino by one shot.

+The 2023 edition returned to the European Tour schedule and was played as a co-sanctioned event alongside the Japan Golf Tour.
+Lucas Herbert won the tournament, beating Aaron Cockerill in a playoff.

+Following the announcement of the 2025 Japan Golf Tour schedule, it was confirmed that the tournament would not return in 2025.